 Ron DeFore had never seen himself as an author, having had nearly 20 careers throughout his lifetime.
 In the late 1990’s, he and his brother David, began to do occasional presentations for D23, the Disney Family Museum, and the Disneyana Fan Club.
 One comment seemed to always follow those presentations, “You should write a book!”
-While taking his daily walk several years ago, Ron decided that he would do it!
+While taking his daily walk several years ago, Ron decided, all of a sudden, that he would do just that!
 He would write a book.!
 After two years of writing, as well as compiling his father’s writings, Ron has indeed become an author.
 Growing Up in Disneyland is sure to be a treasure trove of interesting antidotes and history from Hollywood and beyond.
 I can’t wait to read it!

 President Reagan meets with two members of his Presidential Administration,

 Don and Ron DeFore while in Los Angeles.